Iteam1337/Wejay/readme.md

 To use this code you need to download the preview version of Spotify.
 Use this link: http://developer.spotify.com/en/spotify-apps-api/preview/

+Install it by expanding the files to:

+Windows:
+\My Documents\Spotify\Wejay

+Mac:
+~\Spotify\Wejay

+Restart Spotify and in Spotify search for: spotify:app:Wejay

 Basic structure:

 *index.html* - Main layout